 The student should select two or three compositions, etudes, or band/orchestral excerpts that demonstrate contrasting styles and the ability to play melodic and technical material.
 Be able to perform all scales; major, minor (natural, harmonic and melodic), and two octave chromatic scales.
 Some sight reading may be required.

-Three pieces of contrasting styles, which may include movements from concerti, sonatas, and solo repertoire; and major and minor scales.
+Three pieces of contrasting styles, which may include movements from concerti, sonatas and solo repertoire; all 2 octave major and minor scales; a 3 octave chromatic scale.
 Sight-reading may be requested.

 Three pieces from the standard harpsichord repertoire, including one by J.S.
 Bach; or the piano audition.